cljfx/cljfx/README.md

    descriptions stayed the same.
 2. Setting pane constraints.
 If node is placed inside a pane, pane can layout it differently by looking into properties map of a node.
-These properties can be specified via keywords namespaced by pane fx-type:
+These properties can be specified via keywords namespaced by pane's
+   fx-type:
    ```clj
    (cljfx/on-fx-thread
      (cljfx/create-component